Statistical Models for Repeated Categorical Ratings: The R Package rater: Models

 The Dawid--Skene model is also closely related to existing latent class models.
-Usually in latent class models the number of latent classes can be chosen to maximise model fit or to make the interpretation of the latent classes easier.
-In the Dawid--Skene model, however, the number of latent classes must be fixed to the number of categories to ensure the interpretation of the error matrices in terms of the ability of the raters to rate the categories that appear in the data.

-Some specific models to which the Dawid--Skene model is related are depicted in \autoref{fig:relationships}, in which they are coloured white.
+Usually, in latent class models, the number of latent classes can be chosen to maximise a suitable model selection criterion, such as the BIC, or to make the interpretation of the latent classes easier.
+In the Dawid--Skene model, however, the number of latent classes must be fixed to the number of categories to ensure that the error matrices can be interpreted in terms of the ability of the raters to rate the categories that appear in the data.
+Some specific models to which the Dawid--Skene model is related are depicted in \autoref{fig:relationships} and are coloured white.